aws-samples/aws-online-data-migration-workshop/module2/README.md

 In this module you will perform the following tasks

--   Create Amazon S3 buckets
+-   Create an Amazon S3 bucket, to back your AWS File Gateway share

--   Deploy an AWS storage gateway in **File** mode
+-   Deploy an AWS Storage Gateway in **File** mode

--   Create an NFS file share that is backed by an Amazon S3 bucket
+-   Create an NFS file share that is backed by your Amazon S3 bucket

--   Mount the file gateway NFS share on a Linux host
+-   Mount the AWS File Gateway, NFS share on a Linux host

--   Transfer data from the local Linux host to the NFS file gateway share
+-   Transfer data from the local Linux host to the NFS share presented by the AWS File Gateway

--   Verify data transferred to AWS
+-   Verify data transferred to Amazon S3

 <br/><br/>